Amnesty-Sís-Pinton Tapestries: Out of the Marvellous

 The second tapestry, Out of the Marvellous, was created in honour of Nobel Literature Laureate, Irish poet and long time Amnesty supporter Seamus Heaney.
 This tapestry, too, is themed around flight.
 It portrays Heaney flying over Ireland, using a giant book of his poetry as a parachute.

 The name "Out of the Marvellous" comes from Heaney's poem "Lightenings viii".
 Lines from the poem are woven into the backdrop of the artwork.
 The tapestry took five months to be woven in Felletin, and measures 4 by 4.5 metres.
 It was unveiled by one of its patrons, singer Paul Simon, in April 2014, and hangs at Dublin Airport's T2.

 Musician The Edge, another funder of the tapestry along with his bandmate Bono, said, "Seamus Heaney was an inspiration to our band—as well as to politicians, artists, dreamers and all in between, from every corner of the world.
 I love the idea that the words of this great poet—and Sís's beautiful tapestry—will send travellers from Ireland and beyond safely on their way 'out of the marvellous.'"

-Two smaller (2 square metre) versions of the Out of the Marvellous tapestry have been created, one for Poetry Ireland and one for the Centre Culturel Irlandais in Paris.